Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Conclusion and future research directions

 \section{Conclusion and future research directions}

-We \gr{introduce and construct} co-trading networks to model the dependency structure of stocks arising from the interaction \gr{of cross-stock trading} among market participants, in response of trade arrivals on the market.
+In this paper, we \gr{introduce and construct} co-trading networks to model the dependency structure of stocks arising from the interaction \gr{of cross-stock trading} among market participants, in response of trade arrivals on the market.
 Using a spectral clustering algorithm, we \mc{uncover} clusters which capture \mc{well temporally evolving structures within markets}, containing information beyond industry sectors.
 Our empirical studies, focusing on daily co-trading \gr{during 2017-01-03 to 2019-12-09}, reveal that cross-stock trading behaviors are time-varying, and co-trading relations across different GICS sectors become apparent.
 These \gr{two observations} indicate that solely relying on sectors is not sufficient \gr{for capturing co-trading behavior}, and \gr{they motivate the construction and analysis of} time series of co-trading networks \mc{built from very granular high-frequency data}.

-Taking a further step, we \mc{establish} that strong co-trading relations \gr{can} lead to a high level of co-movements in stock prices.
+Taking \gdr{one step} further, we \mc{establish} that strong co-trading relations \gr{can} lead to a high level of co-movements in stock prices.
 We \gr{use} realized covariance matrices \gr{to} measure the co-movements \gr{of prices}.
-Through network regression analysis, we document a significant positive relation between co-trading and covariance matrices.
+Through network regression analysis, we document a significant positive relation between co-trading and covariance matrices, especially idiosyncratic covariance matrices.
 Even \gr{when} adding a network of sectors as a control variable in \gr{the} regression, the conclusion remains valid.
 This conclusion bridges the gap between cross-stock trading activities at the microstructure level and \gr{the} macroscopic covariance of stock returns.

 Employing dynamic co-trading networks and data-driven clusters, we develop a robust co-variance estimator for stock covariance, in a situation where \gr{the number of} samples for estimating \gr{the} covariance is smaller than the number of stocks.
 Our method outputs well-behaved estimates from sample covariance matrices, by incorporating contemporaneous information of stock clusters.
 As a result, \gr{a} mean-variance portfolio constructed with our robust estimates achieve\gr{s} lower volatility and higher Sharpe ratios in comparison with baseline methods and market returns.